duchoanggggg/Capstone_ds_udacity/README.md

 ## System demo
 1. Install libraries from 'pip install -r requirements.txt'
 2. Run demo 'python Movies_recommendation.py' and follow the link to local web and fill out the survey to get the recommendation.

+## Results
+  - For historical watching users, there is an outstanding result from Info+ Rating input, the reason is having more data the models would predict better, this input together with Info Only result is far more better than Rating Only.
+However, the most significant result is Cold￾start.